bomonike/bomonike.github.io/anthropic-claude.md

    <pre>
    claude: ~/.local/bin/claude
    </pre>
-   If you used brew install on an Apple Silicon machine:
+   If you used brew install (brewin.sh ) on an Apple Silicon machine:
    <pre>
    claude: /opt/homebrew/bin/claude
    </pre>